github/explore/topics/codechef/index.md

 topic: codechef
 wikipedia_url: https://en.wikipedia.org/wiki/CodeChef
 ---
 CodeChef is a global competitive programming platform, started as an educational initiative in the year 2009.
-It hosts three featured contests every month (Long Challenge, CookOff, LunchTime, and Starters) and gives away prizes and goodies to the winners as encouragement.
+It hosts four featured contests every month (Long Challenge, CookOff, LunchTime, and Starters) and gives away prizes and goodies to the winners as encouragement.
 Apart from providing a platform for programming competitions, CodeChef also has various algorithm tutorials and forum discussions to help those who are new to the world of computer programming.